 3. Body & Mind Connection

 This is another point made by most writers on the list: you need to take care of your body and your mind.
 Putting words on paper is essential and vital to producing publishable manuscripts, but you can’t let your body unattended.
-Taking breaks, walking, exercising, proper nutrition—these are all essential habits that need to be weaved into the writing process and become a part of it.
+Taking breaks, walking, exercising, and proper nutrition are essential habits that need to be weaved into the writing process and become a part of it.

 4. Set a Timer